hrs/fuzz/README.md

 ### For example

+There are more [interesting examples in the wiki][], but here's a simple one to get started.

+[interesting examples in the wiki]: https://github.com/hrs/fuzz/wiki

 I'm a fan of the excellent [RubyTapas screencasts][], and I'd like a script to let me interactively search through their titles to pick one to play.
 Here's a way I could do that: